-Daniel Anderson is a CPA with Mauldin & Jenkins, specializing in Assurance Services for State and Local Governments, as well as non-profit organizations.
+Daniel Anderson is a CPA and Partner with Mauldin & Jenkins, specializing in Assurance Services for State and Local Governments, as well as non-profit organizations.
 He grew up in Bradenton, Florida, and attended the Florida State University, where he received his degree in Accounting.

 Charlie moved to Anna Maria in November of 2017 after 25 years in various state and federal policy roles.